parthiv-krishna/nixos-config/README.md

 ./setup.sh HOST
 ```

-As long as all additional configuration is imported into `system/common/common.nix`
+As long as all additional configuration changes are made or imported into
-and `system/hosts/HOST/HOST.nix`, it should automatically be detected by `nixos-rebuild`.
+`hosts/HOST.nix`, it should automatically be detected by `nixos-rebuild`.